arbailey2297/arbailey2297.github.io/_pages/creative.md

 title: "Projects"
 author_profile: true
 ---
-This page contains information on many of my current scholarly and artistic research projects.
-Below you will find specific information and links related to my "Playful Records" SSHRC postdoctoral project and my curatorial, design, game dev, and media arts practices.
+<i>This page contains information on many of my current scholarly and artistic research projects.
+Below you will find specific information and links related to my "Playful Records" SSHRC postdoctoral project and my curatorial, design, game dev, and media arts practices.</i>

 # 🗃️ Playful Records